9 mins read

 Similarly, many refineries co-process waste cooking oil or vegetable oil with crude: if 5% of the total feed is bio-oil, they can label 5% of the fuel output as renewable diesel or bio-jet.
 These mass-balanced bio-attributed products (often certified by ISCC PLUS or equivalent) allow companies to market “X% bio-based content” without any physical segregation.
 This is vital for meeting regulations (e.g. recycled plastic quotas) and for gradually building a circular raw materials market.

-Each example follows the same principle: mix green and conventional inputs, but account for the green share in the final mix.
-The result is that end users can claim sustainable content with confidence, knowing independent certification verifies the math.
+Each example follows the same principle: mix sustainable and conventional inputs, but carefully account for the sustainable share in the final mix.
+The result is that end users can claim a verified sustainable content with confidence, knowing independent certification has verified the math.

 Because mass balance replaces physical separation with paperwork, robust rules and audits are essential.
 Key frameworks include: